MakeSoil/Public-Pages/soil-maker-box.md

 # Soil Maker Box

+N.B.
+Building the Soil Maker Box takes a fair amount of time, skill and tools.
+So you might like to start with this simpler design featured in this video:

 We designed our own Soil Maker Box and  made the design freely-available (see links below).

 - Pest-proof